sftchance/madewithcode/README.md

 - 👁️ React (for VDOM rendering)
 - 🖼️ Framer Motion (for component animations)
 - 💨 Motion Canvas (for code animations)

-If you make improvements to the framework, please do submit a Pull Request so that everyone can benefit from your great work.

 > Note:
 > 🚨 Everything below here is a work in progress as we approach `0.0.1`.